hpkushal/Budget-Compass/BRAND-GUIDE.md

 ## Typography

-**Primary Font:** Geist Sans - A clean, modern sans-serif font used for all branding, including the logo, website, and app.
-Easy to read and conveys professionalism and simplicity.
+**Primary Font:** A clean, modern sans-serif font should be used for all branding, including the logo, website, and app.
+This font is easy to read and conveys a sense of professionalism and simplicity.
+The project uses Geist Sans as the implementation.

+**Tagline Font:** A lighter, smaller version of the primary font is used for the tagline, ensuring it complements the main brand name.

 **Logo Typography:**
+- "BUDGET" is slightly bolder than "COMPASS" to emphasize the primary function of the tool
 - "BUDGET" is styled with `font-extrabold`
 - "COMPASS" is styled with `font-normal`
 - Tagline uses smaller text with uppercase tracking